mvolkmann/blog/src/prolog.md

 maplist(write, Result).
 ```

-The `put` function writes a single ASCII value to the current output stream.
+The `put` predicate writes a single ASCII value to the current output stream.
-It is the counterpart to the `get` function.
+It is the counterpart to the `get` predicate.

-To write to a file, use the `open`, `write`, and `close` functions.
+To write to a file, use the `open`, `write`, and `close` predicates.
 For example:

 ```prolog